 On this page

 What is acute lymphoblastic leukaemia (ALL)?

-- Symptoms of acute lymphoblastic leukaemia (ALL)
+Symptoms of acute lymphoblastic leukaemia

-Causes of acute lymphoblastic leukaemia (ALL)
+Causes of acute lymphoblastic leukaemia

-Diagnosis of acute lymphoblastic leukaemia (ALL)
+Diagnosis of acute lymphoblastic leukaemia

-Treatment for acute lymphoblastic leukaemia (ALL)
+Treatment for acute lymphoblastic leukaemia

-- After acute lymphoblastic leukaemia (ALL) treatment
+After acute lymphoblastic leukaemia treatment

-- How we can help
+How we can help

-Acute lymphoblastic leukaemia (also called ALL or ALL leukemia) is a rare cancer of the blood cells.
+ALL is rare.
 Around 800 people in the UK are diagnosed with ALL each year.
-It can develop in people of any age, but is more common in children and young people, and in people over the age of 75.
-It affects slightly more men than women.
+It can develop at any age.
+But it is more common in children, especially under 4, and in young people.
+It affects more men than women.

 We have separate information about other types of leukaemia.